Table of Contents[Hide][Show]

 When Should I Take a Babymoon?

-According to ACOG (the American College of Obstetricians and Gynecologists), the best time for a pregnant woman to travel is between 14-28 weeks of pregnancy, or during the second trimester and the very beginning of the third.
+According to the ACOG, the best time for a pregnant woman to travel is between 14-28 weeks of pregnancy, or during the second trimester and the very beginning of the third.
 This is after most women have gotten past morning sickness and their energy levels are back to normal.
 But it’s before their tummies are so big that it’s uncomfortable to walk or move around a lot.

-Note that ACOG recommends you check with your ObGyn before setting off on a babymoon.
-If you are having a high-risk pregnancy, with potential complications such as preeclampsia or preterm labor, your doctor is probably going to recommend you do a staycation, instead.
+Note that the ACOG recommends you check with your ObGyn before setting off on a babymoon.
+If you are having a high-risk pregnancy, with potential complications such as preeclampsia or preterm labor, your doctor is probably going to recommend you do a staycation instead.

 TravelingMom Tip: Here’s what you need to know about third trimester travel.